Extension - Player Class

 10 print(f"You put {item.name} into your backpack")

-1. replace the highlighted main.py code below:
+1. Remove the highlighted code in main.py shown below:

 102 # take